Loading

 Italian unification

-Many rebelled again in 1821, 1841 and 1848 (Revolutions of 1848), but the ideologies of insurgents were different, and included liberal, Jacobin, or reactionary ideas.
+Many rebelled again in 1821, 1841 and 1848, but the ideologies of insurgents were different, and included liberal, Jacobin, or reactionary ideas.
 During the unification of Italy, in 1860, Abruzzo became part of the Kingdom of Sardinia and, in 1861, the Kingdom of Italy.
 Some supporters of the Bourbons fought against volunteers of Garibaldi, and later banded with simple criminals to participate for political reasons in brigandage, which would be eradicated years later.
-However, many accepted the new order without enthusiasm or opposition.
+However, many accepted the new order with neither enthusiasm nor opposition.

 Since 1870, due to its economic conditions, Abruzzo saw massive emigration to other regions and countries, which contributed to Italian diaspora.